arnavkz/ecommerce-bi-system/README.md

 # IMT 577 Business Intelligence Systems - Final Project

 ## Project Overview
 This repository contains the final project for my Business Intelligence Systems course in the MSIM program at the University of Washington.
 The objective of this project was to design and develop a comprehensive BI system, including a data warehouse and a visualization layer that addresses key business questions (KBQs).
-The project involved architecting the data warehouse from scratch in Snowflake, implementing an ETL process in SQL, designing a dimensional data model, and creating dashboards to derive insights and support decision-making related to store performance, product sales, and target achievement
+The project involved architecting the data warehouse from scratch in Snowflake, implementing an ETL process in SQL, designing a dimensional data model, and creating dashboards to derive insights and support decision-making related to store performance, product sales, and target achievement.

 ## Project Structure
 The project files are organized as follows: